akhilasuraj/akhilasuraj/README.md

 # Hi there 👋

-I am a Computer Science Undergraduate from Kurunegala, Sri Lanka and currently studying in Faculty of Science, University of Peradeniya.
-I am interested in, develop software solutions for and with Java, C, Flutter and NodeJS.
+Third year undergraduate, University of Moratuwa Faculty of Information Technology, Interested in web development with and mobile app development, Have experience in React.js, Node.js, Flutter, Java, C, SQL, MongoDB

 ## 📬 Get in touch